 Next, you’ll add red food coloring to color the batter light, medium, and dark pink.
 I recommend starting with the darkest batter first, since you need to most food coloring to achieve a deep color.
 Add a little bit of food coloring at a time, and stir really well before adding more.
 You’ll probably only need a drop or two for the lightest batter.

 After you’ve perfected the colors, bake the batter in three nine-inch cake pans.
+No need to purchase special mini cake pans!
 Then, once the cake has cooled, use a 2.5-inch circle cutter to cut out the mini cake layers.
 You should be able to get seven circles from each nine-inch cake layer.
-(Tip: save the leftover cake scraps to make cake pops; check my desserts archives for a recipe.)
+(Tip: save the leftover cake scraps to make my easy cake pops.)

 The trickiest part of this recipe is definitely the chocolate word cake toppers, but even they’re not that bad … promise!
-I melted a dark chocolate candy bar I found at the 99, then transferred the chocolate to a pastry bag with a small round tip.
+I melted a dark chocolate candy bar, then transferred the chocolate to a pastry bag with a small round tip.
 If you don’t have a pastry bag, use a zip top bag with a little bit of the corner snipped off instead.

 Once your toppers and cake layers are ready, it’s time to assemble the Mini Ombre Cakes!
 Make sure to use a generous amount of frosting to create contrast between the layers, and work your way up from darkest to lightest.

-The finishing touch is adding those fun chocolate word cake toppers!
+The finishing touch for these mini cakes is adding those fun chocolate word cake toppers!
 Press them into the frosting just enough so they’ll stand up straight.
 Keep in mind that chocolate is fragile and melts easily, so work quickly and carefully.

 Now that you know how to make Mini Ombre Cakes, it’s time to treat someone special for Valentine’s Day!

-- 1 box vanilla cake mix (plus ingredients to prepare mix)
+- 1 box vanilla cake mix (plus ingredients to prepare mix: eggs, oil, etc.)